PlagueHO/AzureOpenAIDemo/prompt-examples/health/general-practitioner-referral-prompt-engineering.md

 S: Pt c/o pain in R elbow after fall.
 Hx of HTN, T2DM.
 O: R elbow swollen, tender to palpation.
 ROM limited.
 No obvious deformity.
 A: Suspected R upper elbow fx.
 P: X-ray ordered.
 RICE, analgesics, sling for immobilization.
 Ref to Fracture Clinic.
 ```

-## Extract the medical shorthand as JSON
+## Extract the medical shorthand as JSON with one-shot example

 Output the meaning of the medical shorthand as JSON.
 The JSON format is not correct.
 Use a **one-shot** example to improve it.

-> Using the GPT-35-TURBO or GPT-3 Models and ChatML
+> Using the GPT-35-TURBO or GPT-4 Models and ChatML

 ```Text
 <|im_start|>System